spackows/CASCON-2019_NLP-workshops/2020-replay/README.md

 In this hands-on workshop, you will learn how to use IBM Watson services to extract meaning from sample text.

+[Update 2020-07-03]<br/>We will put a link to the recording here when it is available.  _Thanks to everybody who participated today!_

 <p>&nbsp;</p>